hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **Does technology make inferior art?**

 I cannot think of a single example of a new artistic tool or medium that "kills" art by making "bad" art.
-In all the many times people have claimed that a new medium like photography is going to kill art, it's never been true.
+Many times over the past two centuries people have claimed that some new medium like photography is going to kill art.
+They had good reasons at the time, but they were never right.

-When people say these kinds of things about "AI" art, I cannot take these claims seriously, because this kind of claim has never ever been true in the past, and I haven't seen any attempt to argue why this time is somehow different.
+I can't take these claims about "AI" art seriously, because this kind of claim has never ever been true in the past, and I haven't seen any attempt to argue why this time is somehow different.
 At worst, it'll be a fad, but never the death of art.
+Often these claims come with a strawman argument that the "AI" will be the artists instead of humans, [which I likewise find shallow and ahistorical](https://www.mdpi.com/2076-0752/7/2/18).

 For example, people have long argued against television, that television programming was ["a vast wasteland"](https://en.wikipedia.org/wiki/Television_and_the_Public_Interest) and that it [dumbed-down discourse](https://en.wikipedia.org/wiki/Amusing_Ourselves_to_Death).
 But there have been great television shows: great artistic achievements that couldn't have happened in the same way in any other media.
 (I recommend  [Emily Nussbaum's defense of TV as an art form](https://www.penguinrandomhouse.com/books/563025/i-like-to-watch-by-emily-nussbaum/).)
 Perhaps television has been harmful to society in some ways (e.g., a certain Reality TV president), but it is not _artistically inferior_ to theatre, cinema, or literature.